MichLuszcz/space-text-game-smalltalk/README.md

-Text game written in Smalltalk
+Text game written in Smalltalk, using the object programming paradigm

 usage:
 ```shell